Frequently Asked Questions

 - How old does my child need to be to play soccer?

-Your child needs to be at least five years old to be eligible for the Micro U6/U7 program.
+For Micro U4/U5 your child needs to be at least four years old to be eligible to play

 U8 - U11 Children between the ages of seven and ten play modified or mod soccer